akbarnes/dupver/README.md

 are accepted as input as Dupver relies on the tar container to
  1. provide the list of files in the snapshot
- 2. store metadata such as file modification times and permissions
+ 2. store metadata such as file modification times and permissions Dupver uses a centralized repository to take advantage of deduplication between working directories.
+This means that dupver working directories can also be git repositories or subdirectories of git repositories.

 ## Setup
 Binary releases are provided for MacOS/Linux/Windows.
 Copy them somewhere in your path.
 Building from source requires the chunker and toml libraries.
 Install them and build